 An asparagus plant can grow spears as tall as 7 feet (2.1 meters) tall.
 However, they start to produce flowers and fruit long before they get this tall.

-An asparagus plant can spread out 2 to 3 feet (61 to 91 centimeters) above ground.
-The underground crown and roots can grow up to 6 feet (1.8 meters) in diameter, and to a depth of 15 feet (4.5 meters).
+An asparagus plant can spread out over a width of 2 to 3 feet (61 to 91 centimeters) above ground.
+The underground crown and roots can grow up to 6 feet (1.8 meters) in diameter and to a depth of 15 feet (4.5 meters).

-Such an extensive root system is apparently great for the longevity of the asparagus plant!
-According to the University of New Hampshire Extension, asparagus plants can live for 10 to 15 years or longer.
+Such an extensive root system is great for the longevity of the asparagus plant!
+According to the University of New Hampshire Extension, asparagus plants can live for 10 to 15 years (or longer.)